 Mahzarin Banaji, Richard Clarke Cabot Professor of Social Ethics.
 Social cognition, unconscious cognition, institutional corruption.

-Julie Battilana, Assistant Professor of Business Administration.
+Julie Battilana, Associate Professor of Business Administration.
 Conditions that enable actors to initiate change that diverges from the institutional status quo, process by which they implement such change.

 Max Bazerman, Jesse Isidor Straus Professor of Business Administration.
 Decision making, negotiation, creation of joint gains in society, and natural environment.

 Michael Beer, Cahners-Rabb Professor of Business Administration Emeritus.
 Organization effectiveness, human resource management, and organization change.

 Iris Bohnet, Professor of Public Policy,Academic Dean, Harvard Kennedy School.
 Trust and decision-making, gender or cross-cultural perspective.

 Daniel Carpenter, Allie S. Freed Professor of Government.
 Theoretical, historical and quantitative analysis of American political development, public bureaucracies and government regulation, particularly regulation of health products.